Extract vs Isolate vs Distillate

 CBD extract contains all naturally occurring cannabinoids, terpenes, and plant matter.

-CBD isolate is a pure concentration of isolated CBD.
+Isolate is a pure concentration of isolated CBD.

 CBD distillate contains all naturally occurring cannabinoids, some terpenes and plant matter.